 Canna Bed Rain Garden

-There are eight pavilions and rest houses at the Royal Botanic Gardens Melbourne.
-Providing protection and a place to rest, they also provide a place to enjoy the many different views across the Gardens.
-They are all detailed on the Gardens Map available online or in the Visitors Centre.
+There are eight pavilions and rest houses at Melbourne Gardens.
+Providing protection and a place to rest, they also provide a place to enjoy the many different views across the gardens.
+They are all detailed on the map available online or at the Visitor Centre.

 The Nareeb Gates were constructed in England and stood at ‘Nareeb’ estate in Toorak for 60 years.
 They were bequeathed to the National Trust of Australia by the owners and erected at the D Gate entrance in 1966.
 They were officially declared open on the 15 November 1967.